Suds-p/spotify-calendar/README.md

 3. ~~Actually switch from initial to calendar screen~~
-4. ~~Change own API to return more info on songs (name, artist, # of listens, etc.)~~ 4.5 ~~Make build_song_map() a heckin' lot more efficient, por favor.~~
+4. ~~Change own API to return more info on songs (name, artist, # of listens, etc.)~~ 4.5 ~~Make build_song_map() a heckin' lot more efficient, por favor.~~ 4.6 Add caching to backend to prevent high API call frequency.
 5. Show more info on hover
 6. Add some way for user to import Spotify data
 7. Process user data to get most listened songs